-In February 2020, the Victorian Government released Recycling Victoria.
-A new economy, which outlines a ten-year action plan to establish a circular economy.
+In February 2020 the Victorian Government released Recycling Victoria: A new economy, which outlines a ten-year action plan to establish a circular economy.
 A circular economy seeks to reduce the environmental impacts of production and consumption and gain more productive use from natural resources.
-This sees continual reuse and recycling of materials, reducing the need for extraction of virgin materials, and a reduction in the amount of waste disposed of in landfill.
-The concept is shown in Figure 2 (overleaf).
+This sees continual reuse and recycling of materials, reducing the need for extraction of virgin materials, the amount of waste disposed to landfill and our environmental footprint.
+The concept is shown in Figure 2 below.